Milton Malek-Yonan

 Milton Malek-Yonan (1904–2002) was an Assyrian entrepreneur and inventor.

 Biography

 Milton Malek-Yonan was born to Assyrian parents in Urmia, Iran in 1904.
 He was a descendant of one of the oldest and most prominent Assyrian families, the Malek family or tribe that came from Assyrian village of Geogtapah, Urmi, a region in Northwestern Iran.
 The family dates back nearly eleven centuries.
 Malek-Yonan grew up in Richmond, Virginia and later moved to Oak Park, Illinois, and finally retired and settled in Carmel, California with his wife, Dr. Ingmar Malek-Yonan, a professor of German Studies at University of California at Berkeley and Stanford University who died in 2007.
 Malek-Yonan died at his home in Carmel at the age of 98.
 His father, Rev. Isaac Malek-Yonan was a published author.
 Malek-Yonan had five siblings including a twin sister, Ann.
+His relative is a famous actress, author, director, public figure and activist Rosie Malek-Yonan.